-This report has been prepared on behalf of, and for the exclusive use of, Jacobs's Client, and is subject to, and issued in accordance with, the provisions of the contract between Jacobs and the Client.
+This report has been prepared by Jacobs and is subject to, and issued in accordance with, the provisions of the contract between Jacobs and AEMO.
 Jacobs accepts no liability or responsibility whatsoever for, or in respect of, any use of, or reliance upon, this report by any third party.